Battle of Loudoun Hill: Loudoun Hill

 King Robert won his first small success at Glen Trool, where he ambushed an English force led by Aymer de Valence, attacking from above with boulders and archers and driving them off with heavy losses.
 He then passed through the moors by Dalmellington to Muirkirk, appearing in the north of Ayrshire in early May, where his army was strengthened by fresh recruits.
 Here he soon encountered Aymer de Valence, commanding the main English force in the area.
 In preparing to meet him he took up a position on 10 May on a plain south of Loudoun Hill, some 500 yards wide and bounded on either side by deep morasses.

 Bruce scouted the ground and made the necessary preparations.
 John Barbour describes his actions in his rhyming chronicle:

 The lines in Barbour also indicate that King Robert dug three ditches in front of his men which the English would have to struggle past.

 Valence's only approach was over the highway through the bog, where the parallel ditches the king's men dug outwards from the marsh restricted his room for deployment, with the ditches in front of the Scots impeding him still further, effectively neutralizing his advantage in numbers.
 Valence was forced to attack along a narrowly constricted front upwards towards the waiting enemy spears.
 It was a battle reminiscent in some ways of Stirling Bridge, with the same 'filtering' effect at work.

-A frontal charge by the English knights was stopped by the king's spearmen militia, who effectively slaughtered them as they were on unfavourable ground, thus the militia soon defeated the knights.
-As the king's spearmen pressed downhill on the disorganised knights, they fought with such vigour that the rear ranks of the English began to flee in panic.
+A frontal charge by the English knights was stopped by the king's spearmen militia, who effectively slaughtered them as they were on unfavorable ground, thus the militia soon defeated the knights.
+As the king's spearmen pressed downhill on the disorganized knights, they fought with such vigor that the rear ranks of the English began to flee in panic.
 A hundred or more were killed in the battle, while Aymer de Valence managed to escape the carnage and fled to the safety of Bothwell Castle.

 Seven years after the Battle of Loudoun Hill, King Robert defeated another English force under Edward II at the pivotal Battle of Bannockburn.

+Depiction in media

+The battle serves as the climactic final scene in the 2018 historical film Outlaw King.
+Robert is depicted as entering a melee with "King" Edward II.
+In reality, Edward II was never at the battle.
+Additionally, Edward II would not become king until his father's death on July 7, portrayed as occurring well before the battle in the film.